top of page

 Screen Shot 2021-05-26 at 11.02.53 am.pn

-We believe playfulness, fantasy, fun, humour, silliness and occasionally the ridiculous or absurd have a place in our children’s service.
 We understand that play is essential to children’s learning and that children learn most effectively within an unhurried, happy and secure environment.
-We believe it is important to provide opportunities for children to express ideas, create, experiment, discover, explore, investigate and solve problems with support of their peers and educators.
+The importance of nature play is a priority and ensuring there are ample opportunities for children to express their ideas, create, experiment, discover, explore, investigate and solve problems with support of their peers and educators.
 This process reflects the becoming of a child through rapid and significant change as they learn and grow to participate fully and actively in society.
-We believe in practising in principles of sustainable living and therefore

 bottom of page